sbd-community/handbook/docs/standards/eu/red-overview.md

 ---

-## 4. Conformity Assessment & Harmonised Standards
+## 4. Self-Assessment vs. Third-Party Audit?

 ### 4.1 Assessment Routes
 To demonstrate compliance and affix the CE mark, manufacturers must follow a conformity assessment procedure laid out in the RED ([RED Art.
 17][red_art17]).
 The route depends on whether they fully apply **harmonised standards**.